Jamlee/docker-laravel/README.md

 - docker-compose
 - [pipework](https://github.com/jpetazzo/pipework)

-Before you run the command  `docker-compose up`,you must run a data container named `dataphp`.it can keep the data of mysql not to be remove with `docker-compose rm`.
+Before you run the command  `docker-compose up`,you must run a data container.it can keep the data of mysql not to be remove with `docker-compose rm`.

     docker-compose -f data.yml up && docker-compose up

 Please open url http://localhost after those services starting,you can get some useful information.

+note:
+     while you execute `docker-compose -f data.yml up` again,you will lost your data of mysql.so you just need do once.

 #0x2 Create project of laravel